shahriarKabir44/shahriarKabir44/README.md

 * 🌍  I'm based in Bangladesh
 * ✉️  You can contact me at [shahriar1904@cseku.ac.bd](mailto:shahriar1904@cseku.ac.bd)
-* 🧠  I'm learning Django
-* 🤝  I'm open to collaborating on Any NodeJS powered project.
+* 🤝  I'm open to collaborating on Any NodeJS or ASP.NET powered project.
 * ⚡  If you love Family Guy, we must be friends!

 ### Skills